 - Woodcut in black, hand colored with brush, stencil and watercolor on ivory laid paper mounted on the inside cover of a coffer, constructed of wood, iron, leather, horsehair and linen

 - 231 × 164 mm (woodcut, image); 220 × 330 × 150 mm (bo×)

-- George F. Harding Deaccessions Fund; Restricted gift of Mr. and Mrs. William Vance; The Amanda S. Johnson and Marion J. Livingston Fund
+- George F. Harding Deaccessions Fund; purchased with funds provided by Mr. and Mrs. William Vance; The Amanda S. Johnson and Marion J. Livingston Fund